How Technology is Changing the Way We Play Golf

 The User Experience Matters

 Some apps are just “clunky” to operate.
 The navigation between distance views and the scorecard might not make sense.
 Or any data about your game might be difficult to find or interpret.
 The user experience and user interface can make or break a golf app.
-Most golfers know the frustration that comes with a “laggy” or wildly inaccurate app, especially as they’re trying not to play too slow and get the next round of drinks.
+Most golfers know the frustration that comes with a “laggy” or wildly inaccurate app, especially as they’re trying not to play golf too slow and get the next round of drinks.

 The average age of the recreational golfer is around 50, and there’s many players who continue to try to “shoot their age” well into their 80’s.
 The better app developers understand the need for intuitive design that’s easily usable by a wide range of ages and technical abilities.
 They might restrict swiping left or right for example, as that’s an action used by several apps for the “under 40” crowd.
 Golf is of course played outdoors, so the app must be designed for sunlit conditions and older eyes that might have trouble with small buttons or text.
 Find an app with a minimal number of touchpoints required to perform a function.
 So, if you drive in a fairway bunker, the best apps will let you watch a short instructional video about getting out of the sand, and then you jump back to yardages with just a simple touch or swipe.